jaeyk/covid19antiasian/README.md

 ```

 Based on the hashtags, I created two list of words: **anti-Asian** (sentiment) and **anti-racism**.
-Figure 6 shows that how each of these keywords contributed to related topics.
+Figure 5 shows that the relative frequency of keywords in the corpus by topic.
+Keywords appeared fewer in documents are less meaningful.

 <img src = "https://github.com/jaeyk/covid19antiasian/blob/master/outputs/keyword.png" width = 500>

 Figure 5.
-Keyword contributions to topics
+Topic word distribution

 ### Base